DionBlox1/mcpacks/bedrock/amethysttools/README.md

 A set of Amethyst tools and armor.

 # Overview
-Amethyst tools brings a new set of tools and armor to Minecraft: Bedrock Eddition.
+Amethyst tools brings a new set of tools and armor to Minecraft: Bedrock Edition.
 It includes axes, shovels, swords, pickaxes, hoes and armor!

 # Crafting